quantumlib/Stim/doc/sinter_api.md

             used if requested by name by a task or by the decoders list.
             If not specified, only decoders with support built into sinter, such as 'pymatching' and 'fusion_blossom', can be used.
+        custom_error_count_key: Makes `max_errors` apply to `stat.custom_counts[key]`
+            instead of `stat.errors`.
+        allowed_cpu_affinity_ids: Controls which CPUs the workers can be pinned to.
+The set of allowed IDs should be at least as large as the number of workers, though this is not strictly required.
+If not set, defaults to all CPUs being allowed.

     Returns:
         A list of sample statistics, one from each problem.
 The list is not in